hapax/hapax.github.io/assets/teaching.md

 and its sister sciences.
 And leaving the scrubland is the first step towards including these students.

+#### 1.4.
+Roads to nowhere <a id="sec-1-4" name="sec-1-4"></a>

+Of course, students need to practice walking before they wander off into the foothills, armed only with a compass and a sense of adventure.
+Similarly, students need to learn how to manipulate symbols in order to do real mathematics, and that takes practice.
+There are better ways to practice than looking at shrubs.
+But the real problem is that *the scrubland never ends*, and what appear to be features on the horizon are just shrubs of a different colour.
+They drill in order to keep drilling.

+The truth is that scrubland is easy for everyone but the students.
+You don't need to be a good hiker to guide a class through the scrubland, and if you want to write a textbook, just "shrubbify" and fill the book with lifeless, shrub-like variants of the same problem.
+But the responsibility for getting us out of the scrubland doesn't lie with teachers, or even textbook writers, but the people who write the curriculum.
+And from their perspective, it's much easier to maintain the scrubland, and maybe ride around in a pickup truck painting shrubs different colours, than to chart a new course into the mathematical world.
+That would take time, money, and vision, and these are perennially in short supply.

+But good mathematical skills are important to society as a whole, just like in the hiking analogy.
+I'm not talking about basic numeracy, e.g. the ability to calculate a tip or scale up a recipe.
+I'm talking about dealing with the ongoing effects of climate change, big data, artificial intelligence, or personalised medicine, issues which call for explorers with higher-order hiking skills and a taste for the unknown.
+The stakes couldn't be higher.
+Curriculum writers need to get out of their pickup trucks, drop their paintbrushes, and start talking to professionals, people who know the landscape and use the trails.
+Together, they can move mathematics out of the scrubland, and into the 21st century with all its challenges and complexities.

 ## 2. Views of the summit <a id="sec-2" name="sec-2"></a>